Yibo Liu: The Road from Arts and Sciences to Physician

 “When I was young, I loved growing many different plants in my house,” said Liu.
 “I enjoy their beauty and vitality, especially how they grow up day by day and start flowering.
 The biggest one I planted was a pomegranate tree, which is still alive today.
 Every year when I visit home, I can pick a pomegranate fruit from the tree, which is very sweet and juicy.
 This passion for nature is why I chose biology as my undergraduate major.”

-Yibo pursued his passion in Biology, and he also had the opportunity to work in a research lab with Dr. Ruth Welti studying plant lipids.
-During his time in Dr. Welti's lab, he mastered a variety of research techniques including planting and caring for the model plant Arabidopsis thaliana, harvesting plant materials, and extracting lipids and DNA.
+Yibo, who graduated in 2019, also had the opportunity to work in a research lab with Dr. Ruth Welti studying plant lipids.
+There, he mastered a variety of research techniques including planting and caring for the model plant Arabidopsis thaliana, harvesting plant materials, and extracting lipids and DNA.

-“From working in this lab, not only did I increase my scientific knowledge, but I also learned the importance of cooperation and collaboration when it comes to research,” said Liu.
+“Not only did I increase my scientific knowledge, I also learned the importance of cooperation and collaboration when it comes to research,” said Liu.

-Yibo didn’t just go to class and research in the lab, he also dedicated his time to helping new K-Staters through the Louis Stokes Alliances for Minority Participation (LSAMP), especially the mentorship program.
-The KS-LSAMP T.E.A.M (Transfer Engagement Achievement Mentorship) program is designed to help community college students make a successful transition from their two-year college to K-State.
+Yibo was also dedicated to helping new K-Staters through the Louis Stokes Alliances for Minority Participation (LSAMP), especially the mentorship program.
+The KS-LSAMP T.E.A.M (Transfer Engagement Achievement Mentorship) program helps community college students make a successful transition from their two-year college to K-State.

 “When I first transferred to K-State from Henan University in China, I did not know anyone at K-State, and I did not know how to get involved in the school life.
 But people at K-State helped me.” said Liu.
 “When I discovered the LSAMP program, I knew it was time to pass this help on to others who were transfer students like me.
 That’s why I became a KS-LAMP TEAM mentor.”

-Yibo is now a graduate student at K-State studying Public Health, which is getting him one step closer to realizing his dream of being a physician.
+Yibo is now a graduate student at K-State studying public health, getting one step closer to realizing his dream of being a physician.

 “K-State gave me a great life orientation.
 I met my friends and my wife here, and I discovered my future here,” said Liu.
 “I believe that my courses and research training from the Division of Biology and the College of Arts and Sciences are invaluable.”